8 min read

 Analysis of Behavior (ABC)

 A master trainer is fundamentally a behavioral detective.
 When a dog breaks a command or displays reactivity, a professional applies Functional Behavioral Analysis—the ABC model (Antecedent, Behavior, Consequence).
-You must ask: What triggered the dog?
-What did the dog do?
-What outcome did the dog achieve?
-Whether the root cause is genetic fear (classical conditioning), an over-stimulated prey drive, or an operant refusal based on a lack of motivation, you must accurately diagnose the trigger before implementing a protocol.
-Logging your daily training reveals subtle thresholds and stress signals that you might miss in real-time.
+You must accurately diagnose the trigger before implementing a protocol.
 Training without analysis is just guessing with a leash.
+When preparing a dog to handle the intense environmental pressure of the international venues found in our show directory, proper behavioral analysis is what prevents a critical breakdown in the ring.

 I